GustavoSantosSantana/Trireme/Software Requirements Specification V1.md

    1. **Technical Assumption**: The software assumes that it will be given factual data from which it can formulate a study schedule from.
    2. **Operational Assumption**: The software assumes that users will have a basic understanding of the time it takes to do a task and familiarity with similar applications, reducing the need for extensive training.
    3. **Business Assumption**: The software assumes a stable internet connection will be available to all users for accessing the application at all times.
-   4. **Resource Constraint**: The project is subject to a fixed budget of $256,342 and must be completed within a 6 month time frame.
+   4. **Resource Constraint**: The project is subject to a fixed budget of $256,342 and must be completed within a 6-month time frame.
    5. **Technological Constraint**: The software must be able to run and appear correctly on mobile and traditional computer devices.
    6. **External Constraint**: The software must comply with the current data protection regulatory laws and protect user data by handling it securely and in adherence to data protection laws.
    7. **Operational Constraint**: The software must support multiple user accounts with different schedules and task assignments, requiring proper user authentication and secure schedule and personal info storage.